 Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that for 30 days no one in the kingdom was to pray to anyone other than the king.
 For not obeying the decree, Daniel was thrown into a lion’s den.
 However, an angel of God shut the mouths of the lions and Daniel emerged the next day without having been harmed.
 Anyone who thinks the lions were relatively contented and, therefore, not aggressive, should read verse 24, which definitely indicates otherwise.

 Acts 27:1 – 28:6 mentions two incidents involving the Apostle Paul.
 In the first incident, Paul and 275 others who were in a boat with him were shipwrecked by a storm, but all of them survived, as an angel of God had told Paul before the shipwreck occurred.
 In the second incident, Paul was bitten by a viper (i.e., a venomous snake) and was expected to die as a result, but Paul suffered no ill effects from the bite.

 In contrast with these incidents in which God protected people who were seeking to be faithful to Him, many thousands – perhaps, millions – of Christians throughout the centuries have been martyred, despite the fact that they remained faithful to God rather than compromise their faith in Him and in their Savior, Jesus Christ.
 These martyrs include most of Jesus Christ’s inner circle of disciples.
 [For a discussion in this regard, click on “Were Most of Jesus Christ’s Inner Circle of Disciples Really Martyred?”]
-Furthermore, millions of other faithful Christians have died prematurely as a result of diseases or accidents.

-Many of these Christians died when they were relatively young, so it is probable that they would have lived significantly longer if they had been spared from premature death.
+Furthermore, many faithful Christians died when they were relatively young, so it is probable that they would have lived significantly longer if they had been spared from premature death.
 However, for some inexplicable reason(s), God did not protect them from dying at that time, although He may have protected some of them in earlier instances.